meltaxa/solariot/README.md

 ## Installation

-1. Log in to the PubNub site and generate your API keys.

-2. Download or clone this repository to your local workstation.
+1. Download or clone this repository to your local workstation.
 Install the required libraries (see Pre-requisites section above).

-3. Update the config.py file with your inverter's IP address and give your Inverter a unique name which will be used in dweet.io.
+2. Update the config.py file with your inverter's IP address and give your Inverter a unique name which will be used in dweet.io.
 Generate a random UUID at [https://www.uuidgenerator.net](https://www.uuidgenerator.net/).

-4. Run the sungrow_client script.
+3. Run the sungrow_client.py script.

-5. Log in to the Freeboard website and create a dashboard using your dweet.io as a data source.
+4. Log in to the [Freeboard](https://freeboard.io/) and create a dashboard using your dweet.io data source.

 ## The Sungrow Modbus Map